-The cabbages were exposed to unusual hot and dry weather through the summer and needed frequent irrigation.
-The color of the cabbages in each plot looked correct and on September 21 tissue culture was taken and sent to Waters Agricultural Laboratory.
+While the color of the cabbages in each plot looked correct, on September 21 tissue culture was taken and sent to Waters Agricultural Laboratory.
 Here are the results:

 The tissue culture test showed that the competition in the rolled and crimped plots between medium red clover and cabbage resulted in low levels of nitrogen, potassium, boron, zinc and copper.
-Compared to the control plots there was still a deficiency of potassium and copper, but the absence of red clover did not result in other deficiencies.
-It became clear that while we had performed a soil test in the previous year and applied fertilizer, the potassium had not improved to optimum levels.
+Despite adequate application of amendments (as according to the soil test) even the control plots showed a deficiency of potassium and copper, but the absence of red clover reduced any other deficiencies.

 These photos were taken on September 28.

-In summary we can conclude there was little evidence that yield improved or decreased due to seeding rate.
-There did not seem to be a great difference in weed pressure between the different seeding rates and even within the plots there could be a sizable yield difference between plants.
+Conclusion of this trial is that cereals should not be used when planting vegetables through a cover crop.
+Options for success to plant vegetables through a cover crop is to plant strictly legumes.
+The grower has a choice of fall planted vetch or Austrian winter peas or a spring planting of 4010 field peas with bell beans.
+After crimping the smaller grower has the option to further terminate the cover crop by the use of a tarp.
+The mid size grower can further terminate the legume by use of a no-till drill or a light discing, and control weeds by use of a high residue cultivator: https://www.sare.org/publications/steel-in-the-field/row-crop-tools/cultivator-high-residue/In summary we can conclude for 2020 that there was little evidence that yield improved or decreased due to the different seeding rates of triticale.
+At the lower rates the triticale was prone to greater tillering leading to similar amount of biomass.
+There also did not seem to be a great difference in weed pressure between the different seeding rates.
+Even within the plots there was a sizable yield difference between plants.
 The latter was more depending on individual growth retarding factors like competition with clover, lack of K and compaction.
 Both the lowest and the highest yield were harvested in the rolled and crimped plots.
 The highest yielding treatment was where 20 lb. of vetch with 80 lb. of triticale was seeded, while the lowest yield recorded was in the plots with 20 lb. of vetch with 60 lb. of triticale.
 Yield reduction in three areas of the field are contributed by compaction.
 This explains the little variation between the control plots as they did not suffer from surface compaction during planting as these sections were rototilled prior to planting.
 What is very important to note is that when everything worked (fewer weeds, less compaction), the rolled and crimped plots outperformed the control plots by 50%!
 Yield variation between individual plots was 300%.
 The control plots had a 200% yield increase compared to the lowest yielding rolled and crimped plot.

 Education & Outreach Activities and Participation Summary